-On the way back we noticed that a second small campervan had parked up between the two communities, which was fine by us, they were doing nobody any harm except - the second vehicle, with two male campers, probably in their thirties, had only gone and placed a disposable barbecue, contained within an alluminium foil tray, on a very nice WOODEN bench seat, supplied for the enjoyment of all, and then had the stupidity to light it.
+On the way back we noticed that a second small campervan had parked up between the two communities, which was fine by us, they were doing nobody any harm except - the second vehicle, with two male campers, probably in their thirties, had only gone and placed a disposable barbecue, contained within an alluminium foil tray, on a very nice railway sleeper-style wooden bench seat, supplied for the enjoyment of all, and then had the stupidity to light it.
 As we passed, I then understood why there was a smell of wood-burning in the air.
 Those idiots will have scarred the top of the seat for ever, and gone some way to giving responsible motorhomers a bad name.

 So this morning was to be our last day.
 Had the weather held out I would have liked to soldier on for a couple more days to share our experiences of lovely historical oak beamed houses in Suffolk villages which grew rich from the wool trade (there was even to be a haunted hotel) but there would have been no pleasure in doing it instrong winds and pouring rain, which is forecast for the next few days.

 Before leaving the campsite I popped 'next door' to where, presumably the owner, stood guarding the entrance to the farm's campsite with hand sanitiser and an AK47.
 I asked him where the rubbish bins were since we hadn't been given a plan of the campsite when we arrived last night, resulting in me walking round and round in the dark last night trying to find them without success.